bdwilson/hubitat/Camect/README.md

 This app will allow you to:
 1. Sync HSM states to set Camect's Home/Default modes
 2. Create virtual Motion devices within Hubitat to represent each camera.
 Motion detected on a camera will be synced to Hubitat.
-You need a Linux system to run the [Camect Connector](https://github.com/bdwilson/camect-connector).
-This connects to Camect and forwards events to Hubitat (still, all communications remains local).

 Instructions
 ---